-Life appeared on earth as early as 3,800,000,000 years ago.
-The posts here discuss bits of that history and, most importantly, the connections that I see in them to my life.
-Disclosure: I’m a retired English professor, not a scientist.
-But science has always lured me, and what I’m learning about the epic of life stirs my imagination, intrigues and consoles me, and beckons me to see myself and all living things in its light.
+Life appeared on earth about 3,800,000,000 years ago.
+The posts here discuss portions of that history and the relevance that I see in them to my life.
+What I’m learning about the epic of life stirs my imagination, consoles me, and beckons me to see myself and all living things in its light.

 So this blog turns out to be partly about time itself.
-We can’t see spans of a million or a billion years in the same way that we look at fossils or traces of photosynthesis.
-But filling in those zeroes with stories of life’s development can make long eras very meaningful.
+We can’t see spans of a million or a billion years in the same way that we look at fossils.
+But filling in those zeroes with stories of life’s development and with reflection on their relevance for us can make those eons more meaningful.
 What is true about time reminds me of what has been said of the deity: it can’t be grasped directly, but we see it everywhere in its work.